NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Conclusion and Limitations

-In this work, we introduced NoiseSDF2NoiseSDF, a framework capable of recovering clean surfaces from noisy and sparse point clouds by leveraging paired noisy SDFs in a Noise2Noise denoising approach.
-We demonstrated that, at noise intensities of 0.01 and 0.02, the reconstructed surfaces produced by our method are notably cleaner and smoother, both quantitatively and visually, compared to previous works.
-In future research, we aim to explore additional applications of the NoiseSDF2NoiseSDF framework, such as scaling up point cloud sizes to enhance geometric detail recovery, or replacing components within the framework with alternative architectures trained from scratch, thus improving the model's ability to represent point cloud noise and further enhancing denoising performance.
+We introduced NoiseSDF2NoiseSDF, a framework that recovers clean surfaces from noisy, sparse point clouds using a Noise2Noise denoising strategy.
+Across diverse noise types, target generators, and denoising backbones, our method produces cleaner and smoother surfaces than prior baselines, both quantitatively and visually.
+Although our data-driven models require substantial training data and computation during training, our method can learn generalizable shape and noise priors that enable efficient denoising of unseen objects without further training or per-object optimization.
+However, the performance of our method may depend on the quality of the noisy supervision and the point-to-SDF target generator.
+In the future, we aim to explore additional applications of NoiseSDF2NoiseSDF, such as scaling point cloud sizes for more complex geometries or replacing framework components with alternative architectures to improve noise representation and denoising performance.